GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-10-19-open-source-papers.md

 categories: openscience
 ---

-Is there a culture out there which considers writing scientific papers be akin to writing an open source code?
+Does a culture exists out there which considers a process of writing scientific papers to be akin to writing an open source code?

 For the last 8 years I had been blessed being paid by doing open source development.
 It means that for that long about everything I do is almost